jelinj8/dso203/README.md

-How to compile on a Windows Machine.
+How to compile on a Windows Machine:

 1. Download link https://sourcery.mentor.com/public/gnu_toolchain/arm-none-eabi/arm-2008q1-126-arm-none-eabi-i686-mingw32.tar.bz2
 - I used 7zip to unzip the bz2, then must use Winrar (7zip made some .exe 0 size) to unzip the tar to C:\arm-2008q1\

-2. Add C:\arm-2008q1\bin to system path.
+2. Add C:\arm-2008q1\bin to system path

 3. Next click [Clone or download], then [Download zip]
 - Unzip the dso203-master.zip